kristopolous/2019-november-novel/ch2.md

 I'm a software developer who recently gained interest in the business world but not out of any deep drive for competition or to make oodles of money.
 Instead it's how I saw any meaningful change, with engineering contributions, happen in the world.

-As a young engineer I was constantly baffled by how poor executions of rather useless technology, often just knockoffs of already existing things, ended up being seen as these breakthrough successes in the marketplace with hoardes of people liberally using all caps and exclamation points when describing it.
+At the time I was constantly baffled by how poor executions of rather useless technology, often just knockoffs of already existing things, ended up being seen as these breakthrough successes in the marketplace with hoardes of people liberally using all caps and exclamation points when describing it.

 Apple would release a product using a technology which had been around for 15 years, but for some reason, this was the first time people had actually seen it, so they'd falsely attribute innovation to Apple.